-Utilising your excellent communication skills and ability to put others at ease, you’ll be tasked with delivering the highest standard of personalised care to residents, ensuring everyone is treated with dignity and that individual’s rights to privacy, independence and choice are met.
+As a Care Assistant, you will play a vital role in looking after our residents’ physical and emotional well-being and social needs.
+Using your excellent communication skills and ability to put others at ease, you’ll be tasked with delivering the highest standard of personalised care to residents.

 Following individual care plans, you will act as a key worker for a named group of residents and will participate in leisure activities as appropriate, including escorting residents to appointments and outings.
-Responsible for making, changing and tidying rooms, you will undertake general light cleaning duties to maintain a pleasant and welcoming environment; helping to serve meals and give appropriate support to residents who need additional assistance.
+Your responsibilities will include making, changing and tidying rooms, undertaking general light cleaning duties helping to serve meals and providing appropriate support to residents who need additional assistance.